avocado-framework/avocado/docs/source/Loaders.rst

 ``nonexisting-file`` which would execute ``/bin/sh -c nonexisting-file`` which most probably fails.

-Note that you are responsible for quotating the test-id (see the ``"'/bin/echo something'"`` example).
+Note that you are responsible for quoting the test-id (see the ``"'/bin/echo something'"`` example).

 Filtering tests by tags